-The SRS (Supplemental Restraint System) airbags are designed to provide further protection for occupants in the following seats when added to the primary protection provided by the seat belts.
+The SRS (Supplemental Restraint System) airbags are designed to provide further protection for occupants in the following seats in addition to the primary safety protection provided by the seat belts.

-- Vehicles with separate front seats-The SRS airbags are designed to protect the driver and front passenger. - Vehicles with bench front seats-The SRS airbags are designed to protect the driver and right-front passenger.
+- Vehicles with bucket front seats-The SRS airbags are designed to protect the driver and front passenger. - Vehicles with bench type front seats- The SRS airbags are designed to protect the driver and right-front passenger.
 They are not designed to protect occupant in the center position.

-In response to a severe frontal impact, the SRS airbags work together with the seat belts to help prevent or reduce injury by inflating, in order to decrease the likelihood of the driver's or front passenger's head or chest directly hitting the steering wheel or dashboard.
-The passenger airbag is activated even with no passenger in the front seat.
+In response to a severe frontal impact, the SRS airbags work together with the seat belts to help reduce injury by inflating.
+The SRS airbags help to reduce injuries mainly to the driver's or front passenger's head or chest directly hitting the steering wheel or dashboard.
+The front passenger airbag is activated even with no passenger in the front seat.

-Be sure to wear your seat belt.
+Be sure to wear your seat belt properly.